jacruzca/bloomtech-ai-course-homeworks/week2-rag-tech-writer-assistant/README.md

 # Week 2 - Session 1 - Tech writer assistant

-This is the homework for lesson 2.
-The goal is to play around with Langsmith, a tool that allows you to gain insights into interactions between your code, LLMs, vector databases, and more.
+This is the project for the first session of week 2.
+The goal is to create an agent that can help update the documentation (README.md files) for a project.

-The idea is just to interact with Langsmith and see how it works.

 ## Files